Hick’s law basically states that the time it takes to make a decision increases as the number of alternatives increase.

 Of the 242 customers who passed the extensive selection display of jams, 60% (145) actually stopped at the booth.
 In contrast, of the 260 customers who passed the limited-selection

 “Is the initial attractiveness of extensive choice also reflected in subsequent purchasing behavior?
 Our findings suggest not: Nearly 30% (31) of the consumers in the limited-choice condition subsequently purchased a jar of Wilkin & Sons jam; in contrast, only 3% (4) of the consumers in the extensive-choice condition” (Source)

 So how to avoid the choice paralysis and Hick’s law adapt to contemporary web design needs?

-We took some of the best work from the UX Porn gallery to illustrate some ideas to answer that question.
+We took some of the best work from the UX Patterns gallery to illustrate some ideas to answer that question.
 Click the wireframes to upload them completely free to your UXPin account and start tinkering right away.
 If you’re new to UXPin, it’s a good way to start a free trial, click the wireframe you like to sing up for free.

-Drop down menu from Dishizzle
+Dropdown menu from Dishizzle

-How to apply Hick’s law to a drop down menu design where you’ve got to expose several content groups?
+How to apply Hick’s law to a drop-down menu design where you’ve got to expose several content groups?
 Well, here’s an idea from Dishizzle – good categorization and corresponding visual code.